 The Cambridge Hospital's Psychiatric Emergency Service (PES) is a consultation service based in the medical emergency room.
 It is the entry point for all acute psychiatric services, and also provides evaluation and urgent treatment to children, adolescents, adults, and families.
 Patients seen by the PES team are children and adolescents aged 18 and under, though adolescents outnumber latency age children, with an equal number of male and female patients.
-The Rotation Supervisor of the PES experience is Dr. Theo Murray, who provides supervision for each case seen and in weekly 1:1 and staff meetings.
+The Interim Rotation Supervisor of the PES experience is Dr. Lee Robinson, who provides supervision for each case seen and in weekly 1:1 and staff meetings.

 Emergency assessments are directed at determining patient needs for acute stabilization and appropriate/least restrictive level of care.
 Fellows spend 8 hours a week for 10 weeks on this rotation.

 The Cambridge Hospital's Psychiatry Transition Service (PTS) is a consultation service based in Cahill 1, next door to the medical emergency room.
 It serves youth who were recently seen by the PES team in the ER and are in need of urgent follow-up as a bridge to outpatient care or as a means for supportive re-evaluation following the acute presentation.
-As with the PES, patients seen by the PTS youth aged 18 and under.
+As with the PES, patients seen in the PTS youth aged 18 and under.
 The Rotation Supervisor of the PTS experience is Dr. Amy Mayhew, who provides supervision for each case seen and in weekly 1:1 and staff meetings.